 CatholicCare provides a range of caring options depending on the individual needs of the child.

-Potential foster carers can be authorised for three types of care:
+Carers can be authorised for the below types of care:

-At CatholicCare we strive to carefully match children to families to increase the success of a placement and ensure maximum stability for foster children.
+At CatholicCare we strive to carefully match children to families to increase the success of a placement and ensure maximum stability for the child or young person.

-We work as a team with foster carers to meet the child's physical, social, emotional and development needs so the child can achieve their full potential.
+We work alongside the carers to help meet the child's physical, social, emotional and development needs in order for them to achieve their full potential.

-Our Foster Care Program is funded by the NSW Department of Family and Community Services (FaCS) and is fully accredited by the Office of Children's Guardian (OCG).
+Our Permanency Support Program is funded by the NSW Department of Family and Community Services (FaCS) and is fully accredited by the Office of Children's Guardian (OCG).